cloudmesh-community/book/chapters/pi/setup-ultimate.md

 #### Ubuntu from Commandline

-In Ubuntu we can use the advanced Linux commands to burn the SD Cards In the file explorer, right click on the SD card and format the SD card.
+In Ubuntu we can use the advanced Linux commands to burn the SD Cards.
+In the file explorer, right click on the SD card and format the SD card.
 This is done as follows: